 Garmin Edge 1030

-The Garmin Edge 1030 sits at the head of the brand’s products, boasting innovative features and a distinctive look.
+The Garmin Edge 1030 sits at the head of the brand’s products, boasting significant features and a distinctive look.
 It has been around a while now, so expect the imminent arrive of a newer model to knock this off the top slot, but for now, it firmly wears the Garmin cycling computer crown.

 Cycle maps, including Trendline (a bit like Strava heat maps for Garmin with the most popular cycling on and off road route options), inter Garmin messaging along with a list of pre-created messages that you can send to your mates.
 Sadly, they’re not currently customisable.

 Advanced Workout: Using Garmin Connect you can plan and create personalised fitness routines that conform to specific training goals or targets.

 Auto Scroll: You can use the auto scroll feature to cycle through all of the training data screens automatically while the timer is running.

 Auto Pause: You can pause the timer automatically when you stop moving or if you drop below a set speed.
 Good if your ride includes many junctions.